Bashir Al Hussein, MD, MPH

 Michal Bar-Natan, M.D.

-Internal medicine practitioners
+Psychiatrists and psychoanalysts, Internal medicine practitioners

 Michal Bar-Natan, M.D.

-Michal Bar-Natan, MD, is Interim Assistant Professor of Medicine and a member of the Leukemia Program at Weill Cornell Medicine and NewYork-Presbyterian Hospital in New York City.
+Michal Bar-Natan, MD, is Associate Professor of Clinical Medicine and a member of the Leukemia Program at Weill Cornell Medicine and NewYork-Presbyterian Hospital in New York City.
 Dr. Bar-Natan graduated cum laude from the Sackler School of Medicine.
 She completed her Internal Medicine Residency at Sheba Medical Center and her Fellowship in Hematology and Medical Oncology at NYU Langone Health.
 In addition to her clinical fellowship training, Dr. Bar-Natan completed a research fellowship at Dana Farber Cancer Institute and Brigham and Women’s Hospital (Harvard Medical School) with a focus on the role that signal transducer and activator of transcription (STAT) proteins play in the development and treatment of myeloproliferative neoplasms (MPNs) and leukemias.Prior to this position Dr. Bar-Natan served as Associate Professor of Medicine at the Icahn School of Medicine at Mt.
 Sinai, an Attending Physician with the Center of Excellence for Blood Cancers and Myeloid Disorders, and as the leader of the Acute Lymphoblastic Leukemia program at the Mt.
 Sinai Tisch Cancer Institute.
 Dr. Bar-Natan’s focus is on translational research in malignant hematology, particularly myeloid malignancies and acute lymphoblastic leukemia, and the development of investigator-initiated clinical trials for patients with these conditions.
 She leads early phase clinical trials implementing new therapeutic approaches, such as immunotherapies and combination therapies, and serves as the PI and co-investigator on many clinical trials for acute leukemias and myeloproliferative neoplasms.

 United StatesNew YorkNew YorkBashir Al Hussein, MD, MPH